MarcelKueck/shareyourspace-prototype/plan.md

 ---

-## Phase 4: The "Platform Admin" View
+## 🚀 **NEW Phase 4: Target Group Experiences**

-*(**Goal:** Demonstrate the oversight capabilities for the ShareYourSpace team.)*
+*(**Goal:** Create dedicated pages and user journeys for each of our four target groups.)*

+**Prompt 4.1: Individual Professionals Page (`/members`)** "Create a comprehensive `/members/page.tsx` that showcases our value proposition for individual professionals:
+1. Hero section with member type selector (Freelancers, Remote Workers, Startup Founders, Digital Nomads)
+2. Dynamic content that adapts based on selected member type
+3. Benefits showcase (Premium Amenities, Professional Network, Flexible Booking, Vetted Community)
+4. Featured workspace previews with pricing
+5. Membership plan comparison (Explorer, Professional, Executive)
+6. Strong call-to-action to join the community"

+**Prompt 4.2: Workspace Hosts Page (`/hosts`)** "Create a dynamic `/hosts/page.tsx` that serves both Corporate Hosts and Professional Space Providers:
+1. Hero section with host type toggle (Corporate Host vs Professional Provider)
+2. Dynamic benefits section that changes based on selected host type
+3. Success stories showcasing real revenue examples
+4. 'How It Works' process explanation
+5. Feature comparison between host types
+6. Dual call-to-action for both host types"

+**Prompt 4.3: Enterprise Landing Page (`/enterprise`)** ⭐ **FLAGSHIP FEATURE** "Create a comprehensive `/enterprise/page.tsx` showcasing our WorkFlex Benefits program:
+1. Hero section with compelling enterprise messaging and statistics
+2. Benefits showcase (Zero Employee Friction, Complete Cost Control, Enterprise Security, Global Access)
+3. Use case scenarios (Distributed Teams, Business Travel, Project Teams, Talent Acquisition)
+4. Three-tier pricing display (StartupFlex, ScaleFlex, EnterpriseFlex)
+5. Success metrics and testimonials
+6. Strong enterprise-focused call-to-action with trial offers"

+**Prompt 4.4: Corporate Onboarding Flow**
+"Create `CorporateOnboardingModal.tsx` component for enterprise customer onboarding:
+1. Multi-step wizard (Company Info, Admin Contact, Plan Selection, Policy Configuration)
+2. Plan comparison with features and pricing
+3. Policy configuration (auto-approval, booking duration limits, allowed categories)
+4. Professional, enterprise-grade UI design
+5. Integration with dummy corporate data"

+**Prompt 4.5: Corporate Dashboard & Employee Experience** "Create `CorporateDashboard.tsx` and `EmployeeBookingWidget.tsx`:
+1. Corporate admin dashboard with usage analytics, cost tracking, employee management
+2. Employee booking widget with company credit integration
+3. Policy enforcement and approval workflows
+4. Credit utilization tracking and budget alerts
+5. Real-time usage metrics and ROI calculations"

+**Prompt 4.6: Homepage Navigation Update**
+"Update the homepage to include target group navigation:
+1. Add navigation links in Header.tsx for /members, /hosts, /enterprise
+2. Replace corporate benefits section with target group quick access cards
+3. Each card should have distinct messaging and call-to-action for its target group
+4. Emphasize the enterprise offering as the flagship feature"

+---

+## 🔄 **Updated Phase 5: Platform Admin & Data Enhancement**

+*(**Goal:** Polish the application, enhance data management, and get it live on the web.)*

-**Prompt 4.1: The Admin Dashboard**
+**Prompt 5.1: Admin Dashboard Enhancements**
-"Create a new route group `/admin`.
-The main page at `/admin/dashboard/page.tsx` should be protected, only rendering if the `currentUser.role` is `sys-admin`.
-1. The dashboard should feature large, clear charts using the `recharts` library, visualizing the KPI data from `dummy-data.ts`.
-2. Include widgets that compare the performance of 'Corporate Hubs' vs. 'Pro Workspaces'."
+"Revamp the admin dashboard at `/admin/dashboard/page.tsx`:
+1. Incorporate new KPI charts and tables for user and listing statistics.
+2. Add date range filtering and export options for reports.
+3. Implement a notification system for admin alerts (e.g., new user sign-ups, listing approvals)."

-**Prompt 4.2: Admin Management Tables**
+**Prompt 5.2: Admin Management Tables**
 "Create pages under `/admin` for 'Users' and 'Listings'.
 Each page should display a clean, searchable table of all the corresponding items from our dummy data, with buttons for simulated actions like 'Verify' or 'Feature'."

----

-## Phase 5: Finalization & Deployment

-*(**Goal:** Polish the application and get it live on the web.)*
+**Prompt 5.3: Corporate Data Integration**
+"Integrate dummy corporate data for enterprise features:
+1. Pre-fill corporate onboarding flow with sample data for demonstration.
+2. Populate corporate dashboard with usage analytics and employee data."

-**Prompt 5.1: Responsiveness Check**
+**Prompt 5.4: Responsiveness Check**
 "Let's go through every page and component we've built (`HomePage`, `ListingPage`, `Dashboard`, etc.) and ensure they are fully responsive.
 Use Tailwind's responsive breakpoints (`sm`, `md`, `lg`) to adjust layouts for mobile, tablet, and desktop.
 The mobile experience should be as clean and usable as the desktop one."

-**Prompt 5.2: Adding Motion & Polish**
+**Prompt 5.5: Adding Motion & Polish**
 "Now, let's use `framer-motion` to add subtle, professional animations to elevate the user experience.
 1. Animate the appearance of cards in the `DiscoverySection` and `MatchCard` grids using a staggered fade-in effect.
 2. Add a smooth transition effect to page changes.
 3. Animate the opening and closing of modals."

-**Prompt 5.3: Deployment to Vercel**
+**Prompt 5.6: Deployment to Vercel**
 "This project is ready for deployment.
 1. Push the entire project to a new GitHub repository.
 2. Log in to Vercel and create a new project, importing from that GitHub repository.